solid/webid-profile/notes/pre-final-draft.md

 ## Audience and Scope

 This document is aimed at application developers.
-It describes the process Solid aplications can use to discover information about the structure of resources in a social agent's profile.
+It describes the process Solid applications can use to discover information about the structure of resources in a social agent's profile.

-This documet does not cover the WebID authentication process (see [OIDC specification](TBD)) or data specific to a given type of social agent (see forthcomig [Creating Personal Profiles](TBD) and [Creating Orgaizational Profiles](TBD)).
-Alternate discovery pocesses (for examle [proposed Interoperability-Spec](TBD)) are also out of scope for this document although they will be mentioned where relevant.
+This document does not cover the WebID authentication process (see [OIDC specification](TBD)) or data specific to a given type of social agent (see forthcoming [Creating Personal Profiles](TBD) and [Creating Organizational Profiles](TBD)).
+Alternate discovery processes (for example [proposed Interoperability-Spec](TBD)) are also out of scope for this document although they will be mentioned where relevant.

 ## 1. Introduction